-We instantiate Theorem~\ref{thm:gendec} for the data domain $(\bbN,=,<,0)$.
-In~\cite{EFK21}, though there was no general notion of $\omega$-regular approximability for data domains, this notion was introduced in the particular case of $(\bbN,=,<,0)$: \begin{fact}[{\cite[Thm.8]{EFK21}}] For all $R$, $\DN$ has a witness $\QF_R$ of $\omega$-regular approximability expressible by a deterministic parity automaton with $exp(|R|)$ states and $poly(|R|)$ priorities, which can be constructed in time $exp(|R|)$. \end{fact} A parity automaton can be translated to a nondeterministic B\"uchi automaton with a quadratic number of states, hence the above fact allows us to instantiate Theorem~\ref{thm:gendec} to the data domain $(\bbN,=,<,0)$: \begin{theorem} For a URA in $(\bbN,<,=,0)$ with $r$ registers, $n$ states, and $c$ priorities, $k$-register-bounded synthesis is solvable in time $exp(exp(r,k),n,c)$: it is singly exponential in $n$ and $c$, and doubly exponential in $r$ and $k$.
+We instantiate Theorem~\ref{thm:gendec} for the data domain $(\bbN,<,0)$.
+In~\cite{EFK21}, though there was no general notion of $\omega$-regular approximability for data domains, it was implicitly used for $(\bbN,<,0)$.
+The following fact follows from~\cite[Thm.8]{EFK21} after adapting to our notions.\footnote{ Strictly speaking, their paper considers maximal tests only.
+However, using their deterministic automaton for $\QF_R$ over action words with maximal tests, we can construct a \emph{non}det.\ automaton recognising quasi-feasible action words with all tests, incl.\ partial ones.
+Our nondet.\ automaton, on reading a partial test, \emph{guesses} its completion into a maximal test and simulates the original automaton on it.} \begin{fact} For all $R$, $\DN$ has a witness $\QF_R$ of $\omega$-regular approximability expressible by a nondeterministic parity automaton with $exp(|R|)$ states and $poly(|R|)$ priorities, which can be constructed in time $exp(|R|)$. \end{fact} A parity automaton can be translated to a nondeterministic B\"uchi automaton with a quadratic number of states, so we can instantiate Theorem~\ref{thm:gendec} on domain $(\bbN,<,0)$ and get: \begin{theorem} For a URA in $(\bbN,<,0)$ with $r$ registers, $n$ states, and $c$ priorities, $k$-register-bounded synthesis is solvable in time $exp(exp(r,k),n,c)$: it is singly exponential in $n$ and $c$, and doubly exponential in $r$ and $k$.
 It is \textsc{ExpTime-c} for fixed $k$ and $r$. \end{theorem}